UbiquityDotNET/Llvm.NET/Samples/CodeGenWithDebugInfo/codegeneration.md

 [!code-csharp[Main](Program.cs#TargetDetailsSelection)]

-## Creating the BitcodeModule
+## Creating the Module
-To generate code in Ubiquity.NET.Llvm a [BitcodeModule](xref:Ubiquity.NET.Llvm.BitcodeModule) is required as a container for the LLVM IR.
+To generate code in Ubiquity.NET.Llvm a [Module](xref:Ubiquity.NET.Llvm.Module) is required as a container for the LLVM IR.
 To create a module a [Context](xref:Ubiquity.NET.Llvm.Context) is required.

 >[!NOTE]
->The Context and BitcodeModule are Disposable types in Ubiquity.NET.Llvm to manage some complex and hidden ownership transfers that can happen with the different forms of JIT/Execution engines.
+>The Context and Module are Disposable types in Ubiquity.NET.Llvm to manage some complex and hidden ownership transfers that can happen with the different forms of JIT/Execution engines.
 This may not always be true in future versions of the library, but for now they must be disposable.